Stackly-X/spotter-eld-assessment/Readme.md

 npm run build
 ```

-If the build completes successfully, the output will be generated in:
+The build completes successfully, the output will be generated in:

 ```text
 frontend/dist